 Ansible Playbooks: If you are an Ansible user, check these Ansible Playbooks for installing StackStorm.
 Ideal for repeatable, consistent, idempotent installation of StackStorm.

 Puppet Module: For Puppet users, check this Puppet Module for installing StackStorm.
 A robust and idempotent method of installing and configuring StackStorm.

-High Availability Entrusting business critical automation tasks to a system like StackStorm leads to higher demands on that system.
-StackStorm can run in a HA mode to ensure these needs.
+Kubernetes (HA) Entrusting business critical automation tasks to a system like StackStorm leads to higher demands on that system.
+StackStorm can run in a High Availability mode to ensure these needs.
 StackStorm HA Cluster in Kubernetes - BETA automates entire complex infrastructure as a reproducible blueprint.

 Choose the option that best suits your needs.

 Upgrading to Extreme Workflow Composer?
 This is installed as a set of additional packages on top of StackStorm.
 You can either install StackStorm + Extreme Workflow Composer in one go, or add the Extreme Workflow Composer packages to an existing StackStorm system.
 If you are using Extreme Workflow Composer, you can also add Network Automation Suites.
 Read the Installing Extreme Workflow Composer documentation for more.

 Grab a clean 64-bit Linux system that fits the system requirements.
 Make sure that

 sudo apt-get install curl

 sudo yum install curl nss on RHEL/RockyLinux/CentOS.
 Then run this command: